gauravbadarkhe/eth-indexer/README.md

 # eth-indexer

 Writing my first Indexer to query The Ethereum Block Chain

 **I'll be live blogging this captruing my thoughts on how we can build an Indexer from scratch (Backend, Database & Hopefullhy Front End as Well) in a single evening.🤞**

 ### Steps Needed to Build This

 - [x] Run A Node Locally.
-- [ ] Connect To The Block chain locally.
+- [x] Connect To The Block chain locally.
-- [ ] Read Block Chain Data
+- [x] Read Block Chain Data
-- [ ] Parse "Transactions, Accounts...etc"
+- [x] Parse "Transactions, Accounts...etc"
-- [ ] Select a db
+- [x] Select a db
 - [ ] Cleanup and store data in db
+- [ ] Live Logs of the indexer syncing
+- [ ] Catch Errors in Syncing and add to the remote log service
 - [ ] Use Graph QL To Querry The Database
 - [ ] Simple React Frontend
 - [ ] Dockerise
 - [ ] Test & Deploy
 - [ ] Done!
 Now lets Grab a coffee!

 ## 2PM - Run A Node Locally.

 **Problem :**
 I need some way to read the eth block-chain??

 **Solution :** We can use other api's BUT thats cheating.
 Lets run our own [Full Node](https://ethereum.org/en/run-a-node/), [GETH](https://ethereum.org/en/run-a-node/) Seems like a good start.